expo/expo/docs/pages/versions/unversioned/sdk/imagemanipulator.md

     -   **resize : `object`** -- An object of shape `{ width, height }`.
 Values correspond to the result image dimensions.
 If you specify only one value, the other will be calculated automatically to preserve image ratio.
     -   **rotate : `number`** -- Degrees to rotate the image.
 Rotation is clockwise when the value is positive and counter-clockwise when negative.
-    -   **flip : `object`** -- An object of shape `{ vertical, horizontal }`.
-Having a field set to true, flips the image in specified axis.
-Only one flip per transformation is valid.
+    -   **flip : `string`** -- `ImageManipulator.FlipType.{VERTICAL, HORIZONTAL}`.
+Only one flip per transformation is available.
 If you want to flip according to both axes then provide two separate transformations.
     -   **crop : `object`** -- An object of shape `{ originX, originY, width, height }`.
 Fields specify top-left corner and dimensions of a crop rectangle.

 -  **saveOptions : `object`** -- A map defining how modified image should be saved:
     -   **compress : `number`** -- A value in range `0.0` - `1.0` specifying compression level of the result image. `1` means no compression (highest quality) and `0` the highest compression (lowest quality).
-    -   **format : `string`** -- Either `'jpeg'` or `'png'`.
-Specifies what type of compression should be used and what is the result file extension.
-PNG compression is lossless but slower, JPEG is faster but the image has visible artifacts.
-Defaults to `'jpeg'`.
+    -   **format : `string`** -- `ImageManipulator.SaveFormat.{JPEG, PNG}`.
+Specifies what type of compression should be used and what is the result file extension. `SaveFormat.PNG` compression is lossless but slower, `SaveFormat.JPEG` is faster but the image has visible artifacts.
+Defaults to `SaveFormat.JPEG`.
     -   **base64 : `boolean`** -- Whether to also include the image data in Base64 format.

 #### Returns